ryanpfalz/gpt-rag-orchestrator/README.md

 # Enterprise RAG Orchestrator

 > [!IMPORTANT]
-> - This repository is part of a collection of repositories for the **Enterprise RAG (GPT-RAG)** Solution Accelerator.
-The solution infrastructure that the service in this repository is deployed to can be set up following the guidance in [GPT-RAG](https://github.com/Azure/gpt-rag).
+> - This repository is part of the **Enterprise RAG (GPT-RAG)** Solution Accelerator.
+You can set up the infrastructure required for this service by following the instructions in the [GPT-RAG](https://github.com/Azure/gpt-rag) repository.
-> - If you followed the guidance in [GPT-RAG](https://github.com/Azure/gpt-rag) to provision end-to-end multi-environment infrastructure with Azure DevOps or GitHub, you can continue to follow the [Azure DevOps](./docs/AZDO-SETUP.md) or [GitHub](./docs/GH-SETUP.md) guidance to set up and deploy the service in this repository to the infrastructure.
+> - If you have already used the [GPT-RAG](https://github.com/Azure/gpt-rag) guidance to provision the multi-environment infrastructure via Azure DevOps or GitHub, you can proceed with the setup and deployment of this service by following the instructions for either [Azure DevOps](./docs/AZDO-SETUP.md) or [GitHub](./docs/GH-SETUP.md).

 ### Cloud Deployment